-Latkes are usually made in volume because it’s not a meal you prepare for just one or two people.
-So, I thought why not create a casual Latkes Bar with Homemade Apple Sauce and sour cream, so everyone could help themselves.
-Latkes can be made and stored in a low oven, until ready to serve, but don’t make them too far ahead, they are best when they’re fresh.
+Latkes are usually made in big batches because it’s a meal to share with loved ones.
+I thought creating a casual serve-yourself Latke Bar or tray with Homemade Apple Sauce and sour cream would be fun.
+Latkes can be prepared and stored in a low oven, until ready to serve, but if you can snag a hot one straight out of the pan, I highly recommend it.

 4 large russet potatoes, peeled